reitzig/2015_apportionment/README.md

 ### Usage

-Run `ant test` for basic correctness testing.
+Run `ant test` for testing correctness of the implementations.
+Besides rudimentary sanity checks, the test basically check Pukelsheim's min-max-inequality for *all* computed assignments, i.e. for all ways to resolve ties.

 Command `ant run` executes a sample runtime experiment.

-Run your own experiments by defining the parameters in a space-separated file (e.g. [arxiv.experiment](https://github.com/reitzig/2015_apportionment/blob/master/arxiv.experiment); those are the one from the article) and passing it as parameter to [`run_experiments.rb`](https://github.com/reitzig/2015_apportionment/blob/master/run_experiments.rb).
+Run your own experiments by defining the parameters in a space-separated file (see e.g. [arxiv.experiment](https://github.com/reitzig/2015_apportionment/blob/master/arxiv.experiment); those are the ones from the article) and passing it as parameter to [`run_experiments.rb`](https://github.com/reitzig/2015_apportionment/blob/master/run_experiments.rb).